gbif/registry/registry-service/README.md

 **[1]**

+If the code is not provided and the identifier matches it's considered a exact match.

 The identifier match also includes the matches by key (UUID).

 Also, there are some specific conditions based on the entity type: